Corey Feldman Vows to Release Every Single Name of His Alleged Predators in Truth Campaign Film

 "They're on record.
 They have all of this information.
 But they were scanning Michael Jackson.
 All they cared about was trying to find something on Michael Jackson," Feldman said, adding that Jackson, his friend, was innocent.

 The Lost Boys actor also claimed to have received death threats from people not wanting him to leak his information.
-When Lauer asked Feldman why he didn't take these threats to the authorities, Feldman said he couldn't due a "statute of limitations" that was "conveniently enough" set in place in California, claiming he would be "getting sued" if he tried.
+When Lauer asked Feldman why he didn't take these threats to the authorities, Feldman said he did but that he couldn't now due a "statute of limitations" that was "conveniently enough" set in place in California, claiming he would be "getting sued" if he tried.

 During the Today interview, Feldman said "there's a lot of darkness in Hollywood right now" and that there has been for "quite some time."

 "It's going to continue unraveling.
 This is just the beginning," he said.
 "It's just the tip of the iceberg.
-So everything you're seeing is building up to what I believe will be a dam breaking opening."
+So everything you're seeing is building up to what I believe is going to be a dam breaking opening."

 Watch the video to see Feldman's interview with Lauer.